The moduli spaces of presymplectic forms on almost abelian Lie algebras: A Matrix problem

 \begin{proof} Notice that

 $\altidentity{i}C_{ii}$ is Toeplitz, therefore it is Persymmetric, that is

-From our supposition $C_{ii}^t=-P_{n_i}C_{ij}P_{n_j}.$ Therefore,
+From our supposition $C_{ii}^t=-\mathcal{P}_{n_i}C_{ii}\mathcal{P}_{n_i}.$ Therefore,

-\end{proof} \begin{remark} This previous observation can also be understood as consequence of the fact that for a $N$-skewsymmetric N-upper Toeplitz matrix $C$, the diagonals of $C_{ii}$ that have an odd number of elements have all its elements equal to $0$.
+\end{proof} \begin{remark} This previous observation can also be understood as a consequence of the fact that for a $N$-skew-symmetric N-upper Toeplitz matrix $C$, the diagonals of $C_{ii}$ that have an odd number of elements have all their elements equal to $0$.
 So necessarily a nonzero diagonal will have an even number of entries. \end{remark}